ksu-cs-textbooks/cis300/content/linked-lists/intro.md

   - `p.Next.Next.Next.Next` is **null** (if we try to get its **Data** property, we will get a **NullReferenceException**).

+{{% notice tip %}}

+When writing code for using and manipulating linked lists, it is helpful to draw pictures of the lists, as we do throughout this chapter.

+{{% /notice %}}

 Suppose we want to insert the **string** "Notice:" at the beginning of this linked list.
 Because we have not defined a constructor for the **LinkedListCell\<T\>** class, it has a default constructor that we can use to construct a new instance:

 ```C#
 LinkedListCell<string> cell = new LinkedListCell<string>();
 ```